-By default, the system sends a system message when an OSPF neighbor goes up or down.
+By default, a system message is generated when an OSPF neighbor goes up or down.

 Configure this command if you want to know about OSPF neighbors going up or down without turning on the debug ospf adjacency command.
 The log-adj-changes router configuration command provides a higher level view of the peer relationship with less output.
-Configure log-adj-changes detail if you want to see messages for each state change.
+Configure the log-adj-changes detail command if you want to see messages for each state change.